NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/scripting/scripting_intro.rst

 ---------------------------

 Outputters allow us to save our model run results.
-Options include saving images at specified model time steps or saving all the particle information into a netCDF file for further analysis.
+Options include saving images at specified model time steps or saving all the element information into a netCDF file for further analysis.

 Here we use the :class:`gnome.outputters.Renderer` class to save an image every 6 hours.
 We specify the bounding box of the rendered map to be the same as those specified when we created the map object.
 The default is to save files into the working directory::